October 2, 2015

 Two men argue while Republican Presidential candidate Donald Trump speaks during a town hall event at Rochester Recreational Arena September 17, 2015 in Rochester, New Hampshire.
 Trump spent the day campaigning in New Hampshire following the second Republican presidential debate.
 (Sept.
 16, 2015 – Source: Darren McCollester/Getty Images.)

 Like the TIME cover of the Trump faux-statesman posing in his shambles of an office with an American eagle, Trump, the faux-founding father in a powdered wig, or the amusing New York Times Magazine cover depicting Trump as a balloon, the media is aiding and abetting its show dog.
-Or, to the detriment of those people in this audience who haven’t gone off their meds and, concerned and suggestible as they are, perhaps the better analogy for the media’s framing of Trump is “the Pied Piper.”
+Or, to the detriment of those people in this audience, concerned and suggestible as they are, perhaps the better analogy for the media’s framing of Trump is “the Pied Piper.”

-Perhaps the most concerning factor here, however, in the discrepancy between that picture of shock and the sense we were left with that the audience never even blinked, is how much the media is a role model, too.
+Perhaps the most concerning factor here, however, is the discrepancy between the reaction of shock when Trump normalized the “Obama as Muslim” slander and the sense we were left with that the audience never even blinked.

 (screenshots: CNN. photos: Darren McCollester/Getty Images.)